Byte-Craftsman-Alpha/Document-Scanner/README.md

 ### Scan Documents from using CLI

-This python script uses NAPS2 to scan documents from the scanner and perform action over the scanned file using PIL.
+This python script uses `[NAPS2](https://www.naps2.com/)` to scan documents from the scanner and perform action over the scanned file using `PIL`.
 ```python
 import subprocess
 import random